Henry Winkler: 2003–2019: Arrested Development

-After they finished the first series, Winkler and Oliver created the prequel series, Here's Hank, that explores Hank's life as a second grader, before he was diagnosed as dyslexic.
-The Here's Hank series also uses a special font called "dyslexie," marking the first time that this font was used in book published in the United States.
+The original series spanned 17 books, published from 2003 to 2010.
+Following that, Winkler and Oliver wrote a prequel series, Here's Hank (2014 to 2019), which explores Hank's life as a second-grader before he was diagnosed as dyslexic.
+The Here's Hank series uses a dyslexic-friendly font called Dyslexie, marking the first time that this font was used in a book published in the United States.

-Hank Zipzer (television adaptation, 2014–2016)

-Winkler and Oliver next created the television adaptation (also called Hank Zipzer) which ran for three seasons, from 2014 to 2016.
-According to Winkler however, they "could not sell the show in America.
-We couldn't sell the books.
-They said, 'Oh Hank Zipzer is so funny...but we won't do the television show.
-So we sold it to the BBC."
-The series appeared on the children's BBC Channel (CBBC (TV channel)).
-At a later date, after the series was successful on the BBC, it was broadcast on the Universal Kids Channel in the United States.
-Nick James was cast as Hank, while Winkler played the role of the music teacher Mr. Rock, who was based on one of Winkler's teachers at McBurney.
-Winkler has said that the real Mr. Rock was the only teacher in his high school who believed in him saying: "Winkler if you ever do get out of here you are going to be great."
-In addition, they produced the 2016 stand-alone television film, Hank Zipzer's Christmas Catastrophe.
-Nick James won the British Academy Children's Awards for Performer for his portrayal of Hank Zipzer in 2016.
+Winkler and Oliver also created the television adaptation Hank Zipzer, which ran for three seasons, from 2014 to 2016.
+The series appeared on the children's BBC Channel, as they could not find an American buyer for it.
+After the series was successful on the BBC, it was broadcast on the Universal Kids Channel in the United States.
+Winkler played the music teacher Mr. Rock, who was based on a teacher at McBurney who encouraged Winkler.
+They also produced the 2016 stand-alone television film Hank Zipzer's Christmas Catastrophe.

-HBO Max began streaming all three seasons of Hank Zipzer in May 2022, and Hank Zipzer's Christmas Catastrophe in December 2022.

-Theatrical, film, and television roles (2004–2018)
+2004–present: Acting roles

 Theater

 Winkler returned to the stage in 2006 as Captain Hook in Peter Pan at the New Wimbledon Theatre, London.
 He reprised the role in Woking for Christmas 2007.
 For the 2008/2009 season, he played Captain Hook at the Milton Keynes Theatre, and once again for the 2009/2010 panto season at the Liverpool Empire.
 A few years later in 2012, Winkler made his third Broadway appearance as "Chuck Wood" in The Performers (November 14–18).